HOW WE BECAME WHAT WE ARE

 That fall they finished up a 6 month burlesque residency as the house band and ringmasters of the Big Busk! – blending together a unique rock’n’roll comedia erótica variety hour heralded by the press as being a “genetically theatrical love affair.”
 Additionally, they continued touring the surrounding area – going as far as North Carolina with the Holy Ghost Tent Revival.

-The Dirty Bourbon River Show began their third year with the release of a 3rd studio album – Volume II – at the Blue Nile on Frenchmen Street in New Orleans.
+The Dirty Bourbon River Show began their third year with the release of a 3rd studio album – Volume Two – at the Blue Nile on Frenchmen Street in New Orleans.
 It was their most ambitious record yet; the already-lush orchestrations of the band began to see even more multi-instrumentalism, large vocal and horn harmonies, and an elevated level of musical interplay between the members.
 To support its release touring increased…

 As spring turned to summer the Dirty Bourbon River Show saw the departure of Wayne Mitchell, leaving the band to pursue a career in biomathematics.
 New Orleans native Matt Thomas (Kirk Joseph’s Backyard Groove, Something Delicious) replaced him as resident soloist, bringing to the table both tenor and baritone saxophone, along with clarinet and vocals.